temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 :::note

 Cloud users cannot access some of the logs needed to diagnose the source of the error.

-If you're using Temporal Cloud, consider filing a [service ticket](https://support.temporal.io/) when this error occurs.
+If you're using Temporal Cloud, check your Workflow History for errors, look for latencies and errors in your Cloud metrics, and create a [support ticket](https://support.temporal.io/) with Temporal providing these details.

 :::